getlago/lago-docs/docs/guide/12_prepaid_credits.md

 Each customer can only have one active wallet.

 ## Credit purchases and top-ups
-Lago automatically generates an invoice for each purchase and taxes apply.
+Lago automatically generates an invoice for each purchase.
+Taxes do not apply to credit purchases, which are considered as advance payments.

 Payment must be made in order for credits to be added to the customer's wallet (i.e. the status of the invoice must be `succeeded`).

 To top up a wallet through the user interface:
 1. Open the **"Wallets"** tab and click **"Edit wallet"** on the right;